AakashMahadik23/VE3-2/README.md

 VE3 - Software Developer Intern Task

-Task Management Web Application
+Task Management Web Application  - Aakash Mahadik

---- How to Start the project on VS Code :-
+--- How to Start the project on VS Code ---

 Install all the dependencies
 In the root folder of your application type the given below command :- npm run install-all